 Badock Hall is a catered hall, located on our Stoke Bishop accommodation campus, approximately two miles from the main University, offering beatiful green, leafy surroundings away from the noise and bustle of the city.
-The Hall was built in 1964 and named after Sir Stanley Badock, a benefactor and Pro Vice Chancellor to the University in the early 20th Century.View the gallery How to apply
+The Hall was built in 1964 and named after Sir Stanley Badock, a benefactor and Pro Vice Chancellor to the University in the early 20th Century.View the gallery The application process

 - Up to 13 rooms per floor, some with sinks